secureblue/secureblue.github.io/content/INSTALL.md

 ### [BIOS hardening](#bios-hardening)
 {: #bios-hardening}
 - Ensure secureboot is enabled.
-- Ensure your BIOS is up to date by checking its manufacturer's website.
+- Ensure your BIOS is up-to-date by checking its manufacturer's website.
 - Disable booting from USB (some manufacturers allow firmware changes from live systems).
 - Set a BIOS password to prevent tampering.